ftilbury/aibot/README.md

    persist results for later analysis.

-The design is modular so you can swap out data sources, add new indicators, experiment with different models or integrate advanced risk controls.
-While the current implementation focuses on paper trading and offline experimentation, it lays the groundwork for live execution phases.
+The design is modular so you can swap out data sources, add new indicators, experiment with different models (including deep learning architectures) and integrate advanced risk controls.
+The platform supports paper trading with realistic slippage and latency, risk management (daily loss and trailing drawdown limits), Telegram alerts and a browser‑based dashboard.
+It lays the groundwork for live execution phases and future enhancements.

 ## ⚙️ Getting Started